rust-lang/reference/src/expressions/operator-expr.md

 <div class="warning">

-Warning: The evaluation order of operands swaps depending on the types of the operands.
+Warning: The evaluation order of operands swaps depending on the types of the
+operands: with primitive types the right-hand side will get evaluated first, while with non-primitive types the left-hand side will get evaluated first.
 Try not to write code that depends on the evaluation order of operands in compound assignment expressions.
 See [this test] for an example of using this dependency.

 </div>